eemilk/anycache/README.md

-# AnyCache
+# AnyCache swift package

-A description of this package.
+Simple service to create caches of any type